Please read this before registering for the 2021 K300

 After the Race:

-While we do not expect that the Awards Banquet will be open to the public this year, we do still hope to have a ceremony of some sort.
+While there will be no public, in-person Awards Banquet, we do still hope to have a ceremony of some sort.
 If we are able to do so, participation will be required of all mushers.

 We anticipate that mushers may have questions or concerns about the many modifications we are making to our race week program.
 Please bear in mind that our plans are evolving and subject to change, particularly as the circumstances of the pandemic change.
 We're doing the best we can to protect our community and those around us and still find a way to have a race.
 That being said, please don't hesitate to call Paul Basile, Race Manager, at (907) 545-3300.